jwilsson/spotify-web-api-php/docs/method-reference/SpotifyWebAPI.md

 #### Arguments
 * `$artistId` **string** - ID or URI of the artist.
 * `$options` **array\|object** - Options for the tracks.
-    * string country Required.
-ISO 3166-1 alpha-2 country code specifying the country to get the top tracks for.
+    * string market Required.
+An ISO 3166-1 alpha-2 country code specifying the country to get the top tracks for.

 #### Return values
 * **array\|object** The artist's top tracks.
 Type is controlled by the `return_assoc` option.